brentonvt/brenton/_pages/projects.md

 sort_order: reverse
 ---

-Some of our projects (current and historical).
+Some of the projects I've led or been involved with.